Aris Water (ARIS)

 Competitor of Aris Water include Evoqua Water Technologies (NYSE:AQUA), Pentair (NYSE:PNR), and Veralto (NYSE:VLTO).

-Examining a company’s long-term performance can provide clues about its quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Thankfully, Aris Water’s 27.5% annualized revenue growth over the last four years was incredible.
+A company’s long-term sales performance is one signal of its overall quality.
+Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+Thankfully, Aris Water’s 23.8% annualized revenue growth over the last five years was incredible.
 Its growth surpassed the average industrials company and shows its offerings resonate with customers, a great starting point for our analysis.

 Aris Water Quarterly Revenue

-Long-term growth is the most important, but within industrials, a stretched historical view may miss new industry trends or demand cycles.
-Aris Water’s annualized revenue growth of 15.1% over the last two years is below its four-year trend, but we still think the results suggest healthy demand.
+Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
+Aris Water’s annualized revenue growth of 14.6% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.
 Aris Water Year-On-Year Revenue Growth

-Aris Water also reports its number of units sold.
-Over the last two years, Aris Water’s units sold averaged 6.8% year-on-year growth.
+We can better understand the company’s revenue dynamics by analyzing its number of units sold.
+Over the last two years, Aris Water’s units sold averaged 5.9% year-on-year growth.
 Because this number is lower than its revenue growth, we can see the company benefited from price increases.
 Aris Water Units Sold

-This quarter, Aris Water reported year-on-year revenue growth of 16.5%, and its $120.5 million of revenue exceeded Wall Street’s estimates by 6.5%.
+This quarter, Aris Water reported robust year-on-year revenue growth of 22.7%, and its $124.1 million of revenue topped Wall Street estimates by 3.1%.

-Looking ahead, sell-side analysts expect revenue to grow 8.7% over the next 12 months, a deceleration versus the last two years.
-Still, this projection is above average for the sector and implies the market is baking in some success for its newer products and services.
+Looking ahead, sell-side analysts expect revenue to grow 2.7% over the next 12 months, a deceleration versus the last two years.
+This projection is underwhelming and suggests its products and services will see some demand headwinds.
+At least the company is tracking well in other measures of financial health.

 6. Gross Margin & Pricing Power

 Aris Water has best-in-class unit economics for an industrials company, enabling it to invest in areas such as research and development.
 Its margin also signals it sells differentiated products, not commodities.
 As you can see below, it averaged an elite 55.7% gross margin over the last five years.
-That means Aris Water only paid its suppliers $44.31 for every $100 in revenue.
+Said differently, roughly $55.71 was left to spend on selling, marketing, R&D, and general administrative overhead for every $100 in revenue.
 Aris Water Trailing 12-Month Gross Margin

-This quarter, Aris Water’s gross profit margin was 42%, marking a 20 percentage point decrease from 62% in the same quarter last year.
-Aris Water’s full-year margin has also been trending down over the past 12 months, decreasing by 3.2 percentage points.
-If this move continues, it could suggest a more competitive environment with some pressure to lower prices and higher input costs (such as raw materials and manufacturing expenses).
+Aris Water produced a 36.9% gross profit margin in Q2, down 23.7 percentage points year on year.
+Aris Water’s full-year margin has also been trending down over the past 12 months, decreasing by 6.4 percentage points.
+If this move continues, it could suggest a more competitive environment with pressure to lower prices and higher input costs (such as raw materials and manufacturing expenses).

 7. Operating Margin

-Analyzing the trend in its profitability, Aris Water’s operating margin rose by 16.6 percentage points over the last five years, as its sales growth gave it immense operating leverage.
+Looking at the trend in its profitability, Aris Water’s operating margin rose by 10.6 percentage points over the last five years, as its sales growth gave it immense operating leverage.

 Aris Water Trailing 12-Month Operating Margin (GAAP)

-In Q1, Aris Water generated an operating profit margin of 23.1%, down 3.8 percentage points year on year.
+This quarter, Aris Water generated an operating margin profit margin of 21.2%, down 2.4 percentage points year on year.
 Since Aris Water’s gross margin decreased more than its operating margin, we can assume its recent inefficiencies were driven more by weaker leverage on its cost of sales rather than increased marketing, R&D, and administrative overhead expenses.

 8. Earnings Per Share

-Aris Water’s EPS grew at an astounding 25.6% compounded annual growth rate over the last two years, higher than its 15.1% annualized revenue growth.
+Aris Water’s EPS grew at an astounding 108% compounded annual growth rate over the last five years, higher than its 23.8% annualized revenue growth.
 This tells us the company became more profitable on a per-share basis as it expanded.

 9. Cash Is King

-Taking a step back, an encouraging sign is that Aris Water’s margin expanded by 34.8 percentage points during that time.
-The company’s improvement shows it’s heading in the right direction, and continued increases could help it achieve long-term cash profitability.
+Taking a step back, an encouraging sign is that Aris Water’s margin expanded by 38.4 percentage points during that time.
+The company’s improvement shows it’s heading in the right direction, and we can see it became a less capital-intensive business because its free cash flow profitability rose more than its operating profitability.

 Aris Water Trailing 12-Month Free Cash Flow Margin